ancwrd1/miniraw/README.md

 * Written in modern language
 * Doesn't suffer from occasional issues with premature socket shutdown

 This is a GUI utility currently working on Windows.
-Will support other frameworks later.
 Binary releases can be downloaded from Releases section.

 ## License